-I just love fall or Autumn as some of you may refer to it … there’s the change of weather, shorter daylight, searching for the best pumpkin, bobbing for apples and to top all of that, it seems as though everything slows down just enough to sip a cup of hot cider.
+I just love fall or Autumn as some of you may refer to it.
+There’s the change of weather, shorter daylight, searching for the best pumpkin, cinnamon sugar doughnuts, and to top all of that, it seems as though everything slows down just enough to sip a cup of hot cider.
+But there is also the hustle and bustle of school starting and schedules getting really busy.

-Sit with me for a moment and read this blog…pour yourself a cup of tea, coffee, cider hot coco, or pumpkin spice latte and see what God has in store for you.
+Before this season starts, sit with me for a moment and let me speak into your life.
+Pour yourself a cup of tea, coffee, hot cocoa, or latte and see what God has in store for you.
+This season will be upon us in a blink and I do not want you to miss out on raising your children because of hurried life.